 When assisting with health programs and assignments outside traditional clinical settings (health fairs, flu shot/immunization programs, ceremonies, volunteer efforts connected to the school, etc.) please check with the instructor or coordinator of the program for appropriate attire.
 Unless otherwise directed, either the school uniform or the guidelines for professional wear described under "lab coats" are to be followed.
-Also, see "other" for additional appearance requirements, which are extended to any setting where the student is representing the School of Nursing.
-It is always expected that student nurses acting in a professional capacity dress and behave in a professional manner.
+It is always expected that nursing students act and dress in a professional manner.
 The school of nursing student nametag is to be worn for these activities regardless of attire.
+Please refer to policy AS-20-A Volunteering as a Representative of IU South Bend Vera Z. Dwyer College of Health Sciences.
+Policy link provided in Appendix B.